-The two examples given here show both a geometric image made up on low poly, as well as a simple background.
+The two examples given here show both a geometric image made up of low poly, as well as a simple background.

 Mandalas originate from Hindu and Buddhist cultures and are essentially a way of representing the universe.
 Similarly to Islamic culture, these cultures view geometry as sacred.

-Radial patterns can be expressed in a variety of forms, such as in the minimal black pattern above, or the bright and complex pattern below.
+Radial patterns can be expressed in various forms, such as the minimal black pattern above or the bright and complex pattern below.

-Eyeballs are made up of basic shapes and make for really cool geometric patterns.
+Eyeballs comprise basic shapes and make for really cool geometric patterns.
 When combined with animation, such as in the image below, we see an amazing pattern come to life.

 Ready to shape up?

-Hopefully, you're inspired by some of the geometric patterns you've explored in this article.
-Whether you're a designer or illustrator exploring how to bring this technique into your work, or a design noob simply interested in the geometric aesthetic, you might be itching to create your own geometric patterns.
+Whether you're a designer or illustrator exploring how to bring this technique into your work or a design noob simply interested in the geometric aesthetic, you might be itching to create your own geometric patterns.

 Vector graphics software is the best for creating geometric patterns.
 Check out Linearity Curve (formerly Vectornator) if you're looking for sophisticated, easy-to-learn graphic design software.